Five Ways Edge Retail is Reimagining Customer Engagement

 How do you gather the data needed from edge retail solutions?
 Through low barrier integration with digital retail platforms like Shopify.
 With various data points regarding acquisition and user behavior, you can fill in any existing data gaps in a hybrid edge retail solution.

 Artificial intelligence is embedded in edge retail – and it’s a challenge, to be sure.
 Data on its own is not helpful; it’s what is done with that data that makes a difference.
 Even the most revealing data is not helpful to a brand if it is not used in a timely, efficient manner.
 Data can be used to quickly adjust prices, improve the user experience and even ‘abandon ship’ by replacing merchandise that does not gain traction as expected.
+Our survey found that data is particularly important for consumer brands selling non-perishable goods that consumers might think about or research more thoroughly before purchasing.
+Data generation and analysis was ranked highest in importance by apparel brands (39% selected it as a top consideration), followed by pet goods (17%) and cosmetics brands (16%).

 Better informed business decisions are not only possible with edge retail, but they’re also imperative.
 Otherwise, why collect the data in the first place?
 Ideally, the edge retail strategy allows retailers to use data to place themselves exactly where they need to be -- wherever their ideal customers are.